 (Montage courtesy Bill Dulmage)

-Hear Brian Skinner as he sounded on CHUM in 1965 here.
+Hear Brian Skinner on CHUM in December, 1965 (UNSCOPED) here.

 (The Charlie Ritenburg Collection)